Part of the Speed audit

 Common mistakes when fixing this

 Deferring CSS that is needed above the fold.
-If you defer a stylesheet that styles the header or hero section, visitors see unstyled content flash before the styles load.
+If you defer a stylesheet that styles the header or hero section, users see unstyled content flash before the styles load.
 Only defer CSS for below-fold sections.

 Adding media="all" and thinking it defers. media="all" is the default.
 It does not defer anything.
 Use media="print" with an onload swap to actually defer a stylesheet.

 Ignoring plugin stylesheets.
 CMS plugins often add their own CSS files.
-If a plugin's styles are only needed on specific pages, conditionally load them only on those pages instead of site-wide.
+If a plugin's styles are only needed on specific pages, load them only on those pages instead of site-wide.

 How to verify the fix